sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/python.rst

     print("DOT-SECTION", OnnxInference(onnx_model).to_dot())

-Again, it is possible to go through the onnx structure to check how the initializer look like.
+Again, it is possible to go through the onnx structure to check how the initializers look like.

 .. runpython::
     :showcode: